Technigo/project-todos/README.md

 - Tasks can be added and deleted by using the typeform and buttons.
 - A count of completed tasks and total tasks i shown underneath the list of tasks.

 I started with finding a basic design to follow and draw a design plan on paper to know which components I would need, and which content were needed for those.
-Then I created a Tasklist, Reducer and the AddTask funtcion + set up the App.js.
+Then I created a Tasklist, Reducer and the AddTask function + set up the App.js.
 Then added components and content until I finally added styling.

 Next steps for this project would be:
 - Add a timestrap to show date and time for when each task was created.
 - A button which marks all tasks completed.
 - Add assortment by categories and a drop-down menu for it.
-- Add a date and time- input to set a deadline for each task.
+- Add a date and time -input to set a deadline for each task.
 - Add filter to display completed/ not completed tasks.

 ## TECH used: